 A very simple course but shows a lot of thought into the flavours.
 Tofu is bland and requires the condiments and other ingredients to bring out the flavour.
 The main supply of umami and satisfaction comes from the dried fish 方鱼, deep fried and pounded to dust for sprinkling over the tofu.
 HK kailan provides the crunch and slight bitterness.
 It is all bonded together with the sauce from thickened stock.

 The colour for the course is really pretty too.
 White, green, orange and golden.

 And for filler, unlimited supply of porridge 🙂 It is eaten with preserved and salted vegetables, like the salted olive vine 橄榄菜 and preserved mustard greens 咸芥菜.
 This was what every Teochew would agree to be their comfort food.
 When I was a child, I did not appreciate it.
 Now, I would have it at home at least once a week.

 Chinese dinners are usually weak in the dessert section.
 This is no difference.
 Just cut fruits and a bowl of tau suan.

 Hong Kong Chiu Chow Chamber of Commerce was established in 1921.
 It is the oldest and the most reputable Chiu Chow business organization in Hong Kong.
-On the front entrance of the restaurant is the signpost of the club.
-The calligraphy is by the late Mr Rao Zong Yi 饒宗頤先生.
+On the front entrance of the restaurant is the signpost of the club that featured the calligraphy by the late Mr Rao Zong Yi 饒宗頤先生.
 Mr Rao is a Teochew Nang and considered one of the leading scholar of Chinese culture 國學大師.
 His calligraphy can also be found on the Guangji Gate 廣濟門 in Chaozhou.

 The food has been great this evening.
-As it is only omakase, one can only wish that you would taste as good food as tonight the next time we visit.
+As it is only omakase, one can only wish that you would taste as good tonight as the next time we visit.
 And visit we must again!